sylwiavargas/nexmo-developer/_documentation/en/messaging/sms/guides/troubleshooting-sms-delivery.md

 * Someone on your team needs help with a batch of messages that are failing
 * You’ve built something new, but you’re not receiving any feedback

-Each of those issues requires you to examine the available data differently, and you can find the appropriate filters in the “search by” tabs on the Dashboard.
+Each of those issues requires you to examine the available data differently, and you can find the appropriate filters in the "search by" tabs on the Dashboard.

 ![Filtering SMS data in the Dashboard](/images/messaging/sms/filter-sms-dashboard.png "Filtering SMS data in the Dashboard")